Have you ever wondered what it takes to achieve mental fitness?

 These include developing a strong social network, practising meditation and doing those activities that give you pleasure such as listening or playing music, exercising or being creative in some way.

-If there was one thing to recommend above everything else when it comes to enhancing brain health, it’s this.
+If there was one thing to recommend above everything else when it comes to enhancing brain fitness, it’s this.
 Physical activity is neuroprotective and vital to our overall executive function.
 We think better on our feet.
 We’re sharper, more alert, enjoy a faster speed of processing information and remember more.

 The best exercise is always the exercise you do and while 20-30 minutes of aerobic exercise (the sort that makes you huff n’ puff) remains the gold standard, as far as your brain is concerned ALL physical activity counts.
 The new exercise prescription is to move more and sit less.
 You don’t have to be a top athlete to gain the cognitive benefits, walking the dog, dancing or mowing the lawn all count.
 It’s being consistent, creating a daily habit of exercise that you just do, even when you don’t feel like it.